dgraph-io/workshop/3-flock-querying/README.md

 ---

 ## Query 6:
-Find users with highest number of mentions.
+*Find users with the highest number of mentions.*

 ```sh
 {